-

 How do I use it?

-First include some markup for code you want to be highlighted:
+1. First include some markup for code you want to be highlighted.

 How does it work?

 Rainbow on its own is very simple.
-It goes through code blocks, processes regex patterns, and wraps matching patterns in
+It goes through blocks of code (or text), processes regular expression (regex) patterns, and wraps matching patterns in

 <span>tags.
 All the theming is left up to CSS.A simple set of language patterns looks like this: